suprafrontal/hemato.ai.docs/source/index.html.md

 ```

 ## 4. Wait for it
-Depending on the size of the files submitted and the number Diagnostic tasks requested and depending other factors, like general system workload.
-It will take between a few seconds to 10s of seconds for the results to be ready.
+Depending on the size of the files submitted, the number Diagnostic tasks requested, and other factors like general system workload, it will take between a few seconds to 10s of seconds for the results to be ready.

 You can check the status of the task by making a GET call to /status